dharmab/8492sqdn.net/content/guides/vr/index.md

 # VR Tweaks

-If you use a Virtual Reality headset, there are some additional tweaks and considerations.

 ## GPU Drivers

 In most cases, you should install the latest drivers for your GPU.
 In some cases a new driver may have a performance issue for VR and you may need to install an older version.